Picture of Daniel Lemire

 • Hazel Webb, computer science (graduated in 2010).

-Several of his students occupy key positions: e.g., Maxime Boisvert (M.Sc., 2017) is Production Engineering Manager at Shopify, Shany Carle (M.Sc., 2017) is computer science professor at cégep de Victoriaville, Shira Smith is engineer at Discord in Californie.
+Two of his Master's students have been awarded the Governor General's Gold Medal (Verret in 2022, Courcot in 2023).
+Several of his students occupy key positions: e.g., Maxime Boisvert (M.Sc., 2017) is Production Engineering Manager at Shopify, Shany Carle (M.Sc., 2017) and Carine Croteau (M.Sc., 2020) are computer science professors at cégep de Victoriaville, Shira Smith is engineer at Discord in California.

 Education